PSPP Syntax: Examples and Notes

 +----+--------+-----------------+-----+-----+---------+------------+------------+

 DATA LIST FREE can behave unpredictably reading some data.
-To ensure correct and reproducible results, specify formats for all variables.
-If in doubt, verify the DATA LIST FREE read by comparing it with GET DATA, which always requires explicit formats.
+The most dependable approach to ensure correct and reproducible results, is to specify formats for all variables.
+If in doubt, verify the DATA LIST FREE read by comparing it with GET DATA, which always requires explicit formats for delimited data.

 Inspecting Imported Data